unepwcmc/ProtectedPlanet/README.md

 You can check out the previous version of Protected Planet on [GitHub](https://github.com/unepwcmc/ppe).

+> **All protected planet projects in same place:** For Vscode users open `./protected-planet-family-apps.code-workspace` to open all protected planet apps in the same workspace

 ## Topics

 When you clone this repo please do it recursively.
 For the first time: